 Microgreens

 Microgeens are the very young, newly sprouted stage of many common vegetables.
 Most micros are harvested at the cotyledon stage, before the first true leaves appear.
 Anything that grows can be a microgreen but some plants do better than others.
 At Uphill Farm we grow pea, radish, sunflower and a salad greens mix.
 Each has their own characteristics.
-We also are always experimenting with new plant varieties; beet, buckwheat, chard, and basil are greens that we grow in limited quantities.
+We also are always experimenting with new plant varieties; beet, buckwheat, chard, and basil are greens that we have grown in limited quantities.

 Weighing Microgreens